raik/st2-pseudo-osx-theme/README.md

 Ayin is the light theme of the Nil theme package.
 It features a lot of grey and arguably softer colors, though should still remain as pseudo- functional as its dark counterpart.
+The color scheme pictured above is Tubnil Bright.

 Color Schemes